hercobezuidenhout/hercobezuidenhout.github.io/_posts/2024-09-18-jekyll-with-basic-javascript.md

 ## Understanding the Jekyll lifecycle

-Calling it a lifecycle is a bit optimistic, since Jekyll is a static website generator so it does not have cool tech like state management and app lifecycle.
-However, what I do want to find out is whether our `console.log('hello world')` will be triggered each time you navigate to a new page or each time a new page loads.
+Jekyll is a static website generator so it does not have cool tech like state management and app lifecycle.
+This means that our JavaScript in the `footer.html` file will be triggered each time you navigate to a new page.
+So I am going to implement some `localStorage` magic just to illustrate this.

-Simply navigating to pages does not verify whether it does or not.
-I want to say that it does, however, the page reloads each time.
-So I am going to implement some `localStorage` magic just to make sure.

 ```html
 <script>
 	console.log('hello world')

 	var count = localStorage.getItem('count')
 	console.info('count', count)

 	count++

 	localStorage.setItem('count', count)
 </script>
 ```

 Now when navigating between pages, you will notice that the count increases.
 This confirms two things:

-1. We can use `localStorage` (and possibly `sessionStorage`) which is powerful.
+1. We can use `localStorage` (and `sessionStorage`) which is powerful.
 2. The footer renders each time you navigate, so it will also trigger the code each time you navigate.

 This only means that if you want code to only execute once, you will need to make use of some `sessionStorage` magic or place that code in the file you want it to execute in.
 Placing code in one of the files that lives within the `_includes` or `_layouts` folders will possibly cause the piece of code to execute, not only more than once, but in some cases uncontrolled.